blackflux/node-tdd/README.md

 Default: `$FILENAME.env.recording.yml` (depends on `envVarsFile`)

-Used to customize the name of the file that environment variables are loaded from, if it exists, `useNock` is true and no cassette file exists.
+Used to customize the name of the file that environment variables are loaded from, if it exists and `useNock` is true and no cassette file exists.

 Environment variables are loaded after `envVars` and `envVarsFile` variables are loaded.